visp999/Movie-recommender/README.md

 # Movie-recommender
-In this project, a movie-recommender is created using a correlation matrix containing user-ID and movies watched.
+In this project, a movie-recommender is created by using the corrwith() method, in order to find the pairwise correlation between different movies and recommend simmiar movies